 MSc Programme in Nature Management

-The student will learn the basic concepts being used when acquiring, storing, handling and presenting geographical information – including digital maps.
+The student will learn the basic concepts being used when acquiring, storing, handling and visualizing geographical information – with an emphasis on digital maps and digital techniques.
 The course will introduce the basic analytical capabilities of vector/feature- as well as raster-based GIS.
 Further, focus will be put on basic cartography and map-reading.
 In this way the student will obtain the needed theoretic as well as practical skills and competences required to work with maps – both in paper and digital form.
 The student will learn to use the achieved theoretic knowledge when evaluating the quality of available data and produced results.
-During the course, the student will through the practical exercises acquire the skills to plan, carry out and they shall submit a GIS project.
-Moreover, the student will practice communication with other professionals within the geodata and GIS community.
+During the course, the student will, through the practical exercises, acquire the skills to plan, carry out and they shall submit a GIS project.
+Moreover, the student will practice communication with other professionals within the geospatial data and GIS community.

 - Cartography (both in relation to paper and digital maps respectively)